Were you abroad with a group?

 Starting a RRBC is a great option for groups who’d like some guidance through the re-entry process while retaining freedom and flexibility.
 You can form a RRBC with as few as 2 people or 200+.
 You can meet in person or virtually a private Facebook group.
 Your RRBC members can be in the same location or all over the world.
 It’s up to you!

-All you need to form a RRBC is for each member to have their own copy of the Re-entry Roadmap (it’s a hard copy book that you write in) and an adventurous spirit!
+All you need to form a RRBC is for each member to have their own copy of the Re-entry Roadmap and an adventurous spirit!

 Here’s How to Get Started: